What will programming look like?

 What do I do if my child starts in online programming and then would like to switch back to face-to-face programming?

 Your child will start in his/her pathway of choice in our school.
 Because you are one of our families, you will have opportunities throughout the year to indicate whether or not you choose to stay in online education.
-Each reporting period, you will receive an email on certain dates as outlined on page 12.
+Each reporting period, you will receive an email on certain dates, as outlined in the ‘Reporting and Notification’ section of this Guidebook (see pages 16 and 17).

 Will my child have a teacher for his/her grade level?